Have you been ticketed in NJ for driving while suspended for a DUI conviction? If so, you are facing very serious consequences!

-Driving in New Jersey while your license (or NJ driving privileges, if you are licensed in another state) is suspended carries some serious consequences.
-However, if you are driving while under an active suspension for drunk driving, the penalties become "enhanced" and are assessed on top of those normally meted out for the offense.
+You could face severe consequences if you were ticketed to New Jersey for driving while suspended for a DUI conviction.
+Driving in New Jersey while your license (or NJ driving privileges, if you are licensed in another state) is suspended carries severe repercussions.
+However, if you are driving while under an active suspension for drunk driving, the penalties become "enhanced" and are assessed on top of those customarily meted out for the offense.
+As an experienced DUI lawyer, I can explain what penalties you may face for this type of offense.

 Penalties for Driving While Suspended

-Each offense also carries a potential additional license suspension of up to 180 days and a $250/year surcharge for three years.
+Each offense also carries a potential additional license suspension of up to 180 days and a $250 per year surcharge for three years.

 Penalties for Driving While Suspended for DUI

-But if you are under an active suspension for a first offense DUI, and this is your first offense for driving while suspended, they add:
+But if you are under an active suspension for a first-offense DUI, and this is your first offense for driving while suspended, you may face additional penalties, such as:

 • A fine of $500

-• 1-2 year suspension of your driver’s license (tacked on to the end of your current DWI suspension)
+• One to two-year suspension of your driver's license (tacked on to the end of your current DWI suspension)

-However, if you are convicted a second time for driving while suspended on that first offense DUI suspension, or on a suspension for a second or subsequent DUI, it is also considered a fourth degree crime (New Jersey's version of a felony)!
+However, suppose you are convicted a second time for driving while suspended on that first offense DUI suspension or on a suspension for a second or subsequent DUI.
+In that case, it is also considered a fourth-degree crime (New Jersey's version of a felony).
+This can result in severe penalties, such as:

 • A fine of up to $10,000

-• 1-2 year suspension of your driver’s license (tacked on to the end of your current DWI suspension)
+• One to two-year suspension of your driver's license (tacked on to the end of your current DWI suspension)

 The consequences of this charge go way beyond your sentence in court.
-You will:
+You could:

 • Lose your job (if you haven't already for the DUI)